 In some ways, the Asian girly scene is less sleazy than that offered to tourists in Patong.
 There is less flesh on display, less dirty dancing and the girls do not throw themselves at the customers in the same way.
 However, some of the venues are distinctly run down.

 - Pink Lady Cafe

-- This is another plush girly bar, similar to Fantasia.
-They have a stage show, beautiful girls, expensive drinks.
+- This is a plush girly bar with a stage show, beautiful girls and expensive drinks.
 It is at the bottom of the Metropole Hotel at the south end of Montree Road.

 - Pink Lady 2002